gramineproject/graphene/Documentation/perf-practices.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Graphene supports the Exitless (or Switchless) feature – it trades off CPU cores for faster OCALL execution.
-More specifically, the Exitless feature sacrifices CPU cores for busy waiting of enclave threads: they wait for untrusted helper threads to perform OCALLs (system calls) on their behalf.
+More specifically, with Exitless, enclave threads do not exit the enclave on OCALLs but instead busy wait for untrusted helper threads which perform OCALLs (system calls) on their behalf.
+Untrusted helper threads are created at Graphene start-up and burn CPU cycles busy waiting for requests for OCALLs from enclave threads (untrusted helper threads periodically sleep if there have been no OCALL requests for a long time to save some CPU cycles).

 Exitless is configured by ``sgx.rpc_thread_num = xyz``.
-By default, the Exitless feature is disabled – all enclave threads perform an actual OCALL for each system call and leave the enclave mode.
+By default, the Exitless feature is disabled – all enclave threads perform an actual OCALL for each system call and exit the enclave.
 The feature can be disabled by specifying ``sgx.rpc_thread_num = 0``.

 You must decide how many untrusted helper RPC threads your application needs.
 A rule of thumb: specify ``sgx.rpc_thread_num == sgx.thread_num``, i.e., the